alsprogrammer/PythonFuzzyLogic/README.md

 * To setup the packet use pip: pip install fuzzpy-0.3.zip.
 * No configuration is needed.
 * Dependencies: see requirements.txt.
 At the moment no external dependencies are required except for testing purposes.
-* How to run the tests: in the project folder run command: python -m pytest --cov=tests/
+* How to run the tests: in the project folder run command python setup.py test

 Or you can use the following commands: